vmware-archive/AndroidIntelliJStarter/README.md

 The pull request can be handled by someone with commit right to robolectric, maybe even you!
 See "Managing Pull Requests" at http://help.github.com/send-pull-requests/.

+## Helpful Tools:

+- script/gp -- "Git Pull" script.
+This pulls and rebases your project and robolectric
+- script/gpp -- "Git Pull Push" script.
+Same as script/gp but also runs all tests in robolectric and your project.
+If they pass it will `git push`.